ravi-kumar7/documentation/docs/bank-connect/react.md

 ```sh
 npm install finbox-bank-connect-js
 ```
 Once the dependency is added.
 You can use bank connect view anywhere in your component.
-Since the SDK opens a modal it is recommemnded to add it to top heirarchy of you View.
+Since the SDK opens a modal it is recommended to add it to top hierarchy of you View.

 ```js
 <FinBoxBankConnect